mkm29/kaniko-test/README.md

 ## Overview

 This repository consists of a simple nginx [Dockerfile](./dockerfile) and [build](./build.sh) script to test building and pushing using Kaniko.

+## Kaniko Status

+Kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
+It does not depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
+Kaniko is designed to run in environments that cannot run a Docker daemon, such as a standard Kubernetes cluster.

+> [!IMPORTANT]
+> The Kaniko project used to be maintained by Google, but was archived in June of 2025.
+Luckily, Chainguard forked the project and is actively maintaining it.

+The [Chainguard fork of Kaniko](https://github.com/chainguard-forks/kaniko) is actively maintained, however, you need to build and host your own kaniko images.
+More information can be found in the [Kaniko development documentation](https://github.com/chainguard-forks/kaniko/blob/main/DEVELOPMENT.md).

 ## Podman